 As noted above, cobalt from the DRC is facing increasing scrutiny.
 While cobalt is not officially a conflict mineral, some human rights groups are pushing for it to receive that designation.
 Many DRC cobalt operations are dangerous and poorly managed, and these groups believe that cobalt end users should be sourcing the metal elsewhere.

 Cobalt demand is also important to look at.
 It’s tough to say exactly how much demand for the metal will increase in the coming years, but many experts agree that growth will be substantial.
 As noted, the lithium-ion battery market will be a huge driver of that demand.
 Lithium-ion batteries are used in electric vehicles, as well as other electronics.

-As Benchmark Minerals Intelligence analyst Caspar Rawles said in the first quarter of 2017, “[w]e forecast battery demand for cobalt to go from 50,000 tonnes in 2016 to 80,000 tonnes by the end of 2020, and from a cobalt producer’s perspective supply needs to keep up with, or be close to, expanded demand.”
+As Benchmark Mineral Intelligence analyst Caspar Rawles has said, “[w]e forecast battery demand for cobalt to go from 50,000 tonnes in 2016 to 80,000 tonnes by the end of 2020, and from a cobalt producer’s perspective supply needs to keep up with, or be close to, expanded demand.”

 The consensus seems to be that those supply and demand dynamics will push the cobalt market into deficit in the coming years.
 “The refined cobalt market will fall into a 3,000 tonne deficit [in 2017] following seven years of overcapacity and oversupply,” CRU Senior Consultant Edward Spencer has said.

 Similarly, Macquarie has said that a deficit of 885 tonnes is expected in 2018, with a deficit of 3,205 tonnes anticipated in 2019 and a 5,340-tonne deficit on deck for 2020.